Pylons/pyramid/docs/narr/security.rst

 ``add`` permission against the context to be able to invoke the ``blog_entry_add_view`` view.

-Permission names are just strings.
+Permission names are usually just strings.
 They hold no special significance to the system.
 You can name permissions whatever you like.

 .. _assigning_acls:

 Assigning ACLs to your Model Objects
 ------------------------------------

 When :mod:`repoze.bfg` determines whether a user possesses a particular permission in a :term:`context`, it examines the :term:`ACL` associated with the context.
 An ACL is associated with a context by virtue of the ``__acl__`` attribute of the model object representing the context.
 This attribute can be defined on the model *instance* (if you need instance-level security), or it can be defined on the model *class* (if you just need type-level security).

 For example, an ACL might be attached to model for a blog via its
 class: